christian-fei/christian-fei.github.io-pandoc/posts/2018-10-31-my-current-blogging-stack.md

 ## `./write hello world`

-now, whenever i come up with a decent blog post i start with concise title to focus on the topic.
+now, whenever i come up with a decent blog post i start with a concise title to focus on the topic.

 i can execute this on my terminal and it will pop up my editor for the new blog post under the [`posts/`](https://github.com/christian-fei/christian-fei.github.io/tree/master/posts) folder: